-We experienced negative cash flow from operating activities in 2019 and 2018 in the amounts of \$13.1 million and \$14.5 million, respectively.
-The cash used in operating activities in 2019 was due to cash used to fund a net loss of \$18.6 million, partially offset by a decrease in working capital of \$1.3 million and net non-cash expenses related to depreciation and amortization, gain on sale of equipment, impairment charges, stock-based compensation, non-cash interest expense, loss on debt extinguishment, non-cash interest expense related to the sale of future royalties and non-cash revenue related to the sale of future royalties totaling \$4.2 million.
-The cash used in operating activities in 2018 was due to a net loss of \$18.0 million, partially offset by \$1.0 million of adjustments for net non-cash income related to the bargain purchase gain, depreciation and amortization, loss on sale of equipment, impairment charges, stock-based compensation, loss on revaluation of financial instruments, non-cash interest, amortization of note discount, non-cash interest expense related to the sale of future royalties and revenue related to the sale of future royalties and revenue related to the sale of future royalties and \$2.5 million provided by a change in working capital, principally due to the receipt of accounts receivable of \$14.7 million acquired in the Merger.
+We experienced negative cash flow from operating activities in 2020, 2019 and 2018 in the amounts of \$23.8 million, \$13.1 million and \$14.5 million, respectively.
+The cash used in operating activities in 2020 was due to cash used to fund a net loss of \$32.2 million, partially offset by adjustments for net non-cash income related to depreciation and amortization, stock-based compensation, non-cash interest expense related to sale of future royalties totaling \$5.6 million and a decrease in working capital of \$2.8 million.
+The cash used in operating activities in 2019 was due to cash used to fund a net loss of \$18.6 million, partially offset by net non-cash expenses related to depreciation and amortization, gain on sale of equipment, impairment charges, stock-based compensation, non-cash interest expense, loss on debt extinguishment, non-cash interest expense related to sale of future royalties and non-cash revenue related to sale of future royalties in 2018 was due to a net loss of \$18.0 million, partially offset by \$1.0 million of adjustments for net non-cash income related to the bargain purchase gain, depreciation and amortization, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on sale of equipment, impairment charges, stock-based compensation, loss on revaluation of financial instruments, non-cash interest, amortization, loss on sale of equipment, impairment charges, stock-based compensation, loss on revaluation of financial instruments, non-cash interest, amortization of note